 6 anchovy fillets, finely chopped (about 2 1/2 teaspoons chopped)

 1/2 teaspoon kosher salt, plus more as needed

 Heat the oil in a large pot or Dutch oven over medium-high heat until shimmering.
 Add the garlic, anchovy, and pepper flakes and cook, stirring constantly, until fragrant, about 1 minute.
 Add the tomatoes and their juices, water, and 1/2 teaspoon salt.
 Bring to a boil.

-Reduce the heat to medium-low, add the spaghetti, and simmer, stirring occasionally, until the pasta is al dente and the sauce thickens and clings to it, about 12 minutes.
+Reduce the heat to medium-low, add the spaghetti, and simmer, stirring occasionally to make sure it doesn't stick to the bottom of the pot, until the pasta is al dente and the sauce thickens and clings to it, about 12 minutes.
 Add the olives, parsley, and capers, and toss to combine.
 Taste and season with more salt as needed.